wheelc95/PortfolioProjects/AirBnB/README.md

 ## Acknowledgements
 - The data used in this analysis is sourced from [Kaggle](https://www.kaggle.com/).
-- This project is for educational purposes and was created as part of a data analysis course.
+- This project is for educational purposes